-- From time to time, establish, review and approve the Company's executive compensation philosophy, strategy, peer groups and programs to ensure that the executive officers are rewarded appropriately for their contributions to the Company's growth and profitability and that such strategy supports the Company's objectives and its stockholders' interests.
+- From time to time, establish, review and approve the Company’s executive compensation philosophy, strategy, peer groups and programs to ensure that they are rewarded appropriately for their contributions to the Company’s growth and profitability and that such strategy supports the Company’s objectives and its stockholders’ interests.

 - Annually review and approve corporate goals and objectives relevant to the compensation of the Company’s chief executive officer, and evaluate the performance of the chief executive officer with respect to such goals and objectives.